ajweeks/ajweeks.com/pages/electric-square.md

 - C++, Unreal Engine 4

-During my four month internship at [Electric Square](https://www.electricsquare.com/) I worked as a game programmer on an undisclosed project.
+During my four month internship at <a class="underline" href="https://www.electricsquare.com">Electric Square</a> I worked as a game programmer on an undisclosed project.
 My responsibilities included fixing bugs, working on low-level systems, and improving various systems. **This page will be updated once more info about the game is made public.**

 Apart from all of the technical lessons I learned during my internship I also learned many useful team skills which noticeably improved my productivity as the internship went on.
 After completing my internship I was offered a full-time role, which I accepted.